miuzel/FairyNote/README.md

 ## FairyNote 2

+### Change 2.6.1

+- Fixed encoding of csv and srt files.

 ### Change 2.6.0

 - Added a new feature to replace special words in the output with visually recognizable forms.